 The faculty, staff, and students of Russ College strive to cultivate excellence in themselves and others.

 A Lasting Impact

 Russ College is the namesake of Fritz J. and Dolores H. Russ, who were committed to supporting the profession of engineering because of their belief in its ability to improve the human condition.
 The Russes left a legacy that benefits our students and our college in countless ways.

 After he graduated from Ohio University with a bachelor’s in electrical engineering in 1942, Fritz Russ, and his wife, Dolores, founded one of the nation's leading electronic and automation corporations, Systems Research Laboratories.
 Making their first gift to OHIO in 1963 with $25, the Russes left a transformational $124 million estate gift in 2008 to the Russ College.
-With unparalleled resources to educate future generations of engineers and technologists who create for good, the Russ College holds the largest endowment of any college at Ohio University.
+With unparalleled resources to educate future generations of engineers and technologists, the Russ College holds the largest endowment of any college at Ohio University.